-Motorbikes have seperate passenger cover while cars don’t.
+Motorbikes have separate passenger cover while cars don’t.
 This is due to the added risk of riding with a pillion.
 Although an argument could be made that the weight of a passenger in a car could affect handling, a motorcyclist is likely to experience more danger.
 Riders are at risk from the following:

 - Alteration to the centre of gravity in the motorbike

 - Chance of injury from passengers shunting forward when brakes are applied

 Making sure you have pillion insurance cover can make riding a motorbike much safer when carrying a friend or family member.
 For more information get in touch with us today.